 We're sure you've experienced it – You download a piece of free software, then open your browser to discover a strange toolbar has been added, your default search provider has been changed, or your homepage has been hijacked.
 You've picked up a PUP, or potentially unwanted program.

-These programs are often packed up in software installers – usually for freeware, but sometimes also in paid software.
+Potentially unwanted programs are often packed up in software installers – usually for freeware, but sometimes also in paid software.
 They usually affect your web browser, attempting to direct traffic through routes that will profit their creators.
 They can also harvest data on your browsing and shopping habits, which is then sold to advertisers.

 How to avoid PUPs